 - Buy organic mushrooms from the bulk bin, it’s a better deal than buying them in a sealed package.

-- I always find the bell peppers to be insanely expensive and overpriced at Whole Foods, it’s a much better deal to buy them frozen (I like the Woodstock brand).
+- I always find the fresh organic bell peppers to be really expensive at Whole Foods, it’s a much better deal to buy them frozen (I like the Woodstock brand).

 - Make sure you check out the wall of broccoli, it’s pretty awesome!
 (See picture above!)